School Governors & Trustees (The Governing Body of Dorset House School)

 - Mr Nigel Parsons

-Willy is married to Di and they have three sons, all of whom were educated at Dorset House.
+Tom is married to Nix, and they have three children who were all educated at Dorset House School and Hurstpierpoint College.

 Richard Agutter FCA, JP

 Richard was educated at Marlborough College, qualified as a Chartered Accountant in 1964 joined Peat Marwick Mitchell (now KPMG) and was made a partner in 1976, specialised in Corporate Recovery but in 1986 was asked to set up the Corporate Finance Division and was appointed Chairman of KPMG Corporate Finance in 1990.
 He retired in 1998.He is now a a non-executive director of a Public Company, a Governor of Birkbeck College (Chairman of the Finance Committee).
 He is also a JP.
 He was an Alderman of the City of London from 1995-2004 and a Sheriff in 2000-1.Richard is married with grown-up sons and lives in Bury.
 He believes his financial background can be of assistance as a governor and as a member of the Estates and Finance Committee at Dorset House.